unumam/unumam.github.io/index.md

 We are a privately owned software company. <br/>
-We are working on ~potentially~ fastest analytics framework on the planet. <br/>
+We are working on ~*potentially*~ fastest analytics framework on the planet. <br/>
 We want to scale Machine Learning to the size of datasets and networks never seen before.

 ## Our approach

 We design fault-tolerant asynchronous algorithms <br/>
-&rarr; *that can distribute our workloads over **networks with millions of devices***<br/>
+&rarr; *that can distribute our workloads over **networks with millions of devices!***<br/>

 And implement them in templated C++, OpenCL and CUDA code <br/>
-&rarr; *to achieve **bare metal performance** on any platform*<br/>
+&rarr; *to achieve **bare metal performance on any platform!***<br/>

 Without major 3rd party software dependencies <br/>
-&rarr; *to make it **portable to any server or even mobile & IoT devices***
+&rarr; *to make it **portable to any server or even mobile & IoT devices!***

 ## Our team

 We are a small group of senior developers.
 We are scattered across the globe.
-We come from CS or life sciences backgrounds.
+We come from computer- or life- science backgrounds.
 Most importantly, we are passionate about solving problems of humanity through Artificial Intelligence.

-If you are like us, if you love ambitious projects, if you enjoy reading and writing scientific papers with sophisticated math and want to **apply** your skills in a single project - [reach us, we are hiring!](mailto:a@unum.xyz)
+If you are similar to us, if you like ambitious projects, if you enjoy reading and writing scientific papers with advanced calculus and want to apply these skills **&rarr; [reach us, we are hiring!](mailto:a@unum.xyz)**

 ## Our framework

-Our story started in November 2015.
+Our story began in November 2015.
 Today our IP is a set of modular libraries with a wide range of functionality, including, but not limited to:
 - **Unique [Recurrent](https://en.wikipedia.org/wiki/Recurrent_neural_network) and [Graph Neural Network](https://arxiv.org/abs/1901.00596) models.**
 - **Largest collection of [Graph processing algorithms](https://en.wikipedia.org/wiki/Category:Graph_algorithms).**
 - Classical Machine Learning models.